4 uses of Kevlar® in motorcycle clothing

 Kevlar® flannel shirts are becoming more and more popular in spring and summer when it comes to urban motorcycling.
 The reason?
 When the weather is good we are too lazy to take the motorcycle jacket for short trips.
 Thus, you can wear the shirt discreetly, feeling the air during the trip while being protected for 12 meters from the abrasion of the road in the event of a fall.

-Andromeda Makemake Shirt has a fully Kevlar coated interior, as well as having homologated protections on the shoulders, elbows and back.
+Andromeda Makemake Shirt has this fully aramid fiber, as well as having homologated protections on the shoulders, elbows and back.